 How to Make Crispy + Crunchy Gingersnap Cookies

 Baked immediately, you’ll get crisp and crunchy gingersnaps – the kind that you can snap in half for proper dunking.

 TIP: Freezing these dough balls makes it easy to make ahead and bake when you have company coming over.
 Filling your home with warm and cozy spices.

 Crisp + Crunchy or Soft + Chewy - you decide.
-These gingersnaps have the crackly top and are fully of spice!
+These gingersnaps have the crackly top and are full of spice!